-We use Fraxel® laser technology to treat women and men of all skin types.
-It can be used to effectively rejuvenate skin in areas including the face, neck, chest, hands, arms, and torso.
+We use Fraxel® laser technology to treat women and men of all different skin types.
+The treatment can be used to effectively rejuvenate skin in areas including the face, neck, chest, hands, arms, and torso.

 Fraxel® lasers treat adult women and men of all ages and skin types.
 At the Larrabee Center MedSpa, Fraxel laser treatments are routinely performed on delicate areas including the face, neck, chest, hands, arms, back, belly, buttocks, and legs.